-Ultimately, the evaluation team held four groups, one in each of the following locations: Farmington, North Haven, Stamford, and Storrs.
-Using lists of 2011 HES program participants from CL&P and UI, NMR recruited 13 participants for each focus group, with the expectation that approximately 10 attendees would actually make it to each focus group; the evaluators leading the focus groups did not dismiss any attendee if more than 10 arrived.
-NMR intended to hold one group with participants that had used either rebates or low-interest financing from the program for the installation of insulation or heating systems ("users").
+Ultimately, we held four groups, one in each of the following locations: Farmington, North Haven, Stamford, and Storrs.
+Using lists of 2011 HES program participants from CL&P and UI, NMR recruited 13 participants for each focus group, with the expectation that approximately 10 attendees would actually make it to each focus group; we did not dismiss any attendee if more than 10 arrived.
+We intended to hold one group with participants that had used either rebates or low-interest financing from the program for the installation of insulation or heating systems ("users").
 The other three groups were expected to be conducted with those that had received recommendations for insulation or heating systems during the HES visit, but had not installed either measure through the program ("non-users").
 Ultimately, two of the three groups intended for non-users included at least one user: one half of attendees (6) in the Farmington group were users and one attendee in the Storrs group was a user.
 This resulted in three types of groups: Users and non-users combination, users-only, and non-users-only.
 Table 1-2 presents the breakdown of measure type by group, indicating how many of the attendees in each focus group installed heating systems or insulation through the program.
 Of all participants that attended, only one had attempted to take advantage of the program's low-interest financing opportunity, but she was denied the loan.
-The evaluation team's inability to recruit low-interest financing users reflects the low incidence of use among all HES participants and underscores the need to understand barriers to use the financing option.
+Our inability to recruit low-interest financing users reflects the low incidence of use among all HES participants and underscores the need to understand barriers to use the financing option.

-$^2$ To distinguish easily between participant types, this report refers to those who installed heating systems or insulation with program rebates or financing as "users."
-Those who did not install the measures through the program (despite receiving home energy assessments) are referred to as "non-users."
+&lt;sup>2 To distinguish easily between participant types, we refer to those that installed heating systems or insulation with program rebates or financing as "users."
+We refer to those that did not install the measures through the program (despite receiving home energy assessments) as "non-users."

-Participation Types

-Rebate Farmington (May 14) North Haven (May 15) Stamford (May 16) Storrs (May 17)

-Heating System 2 3 0 0

-Insulation 4 4 0 1

-No rebate 6 0 10 5

-Total 12 7 $10^{\dagger}$ 6
+Participation Types Farmington North Haven Stamford Storrs Rebate \ (May 14) (May 15) (May 16) (May 17) Heating System 2\\ 3 0 0 0 4 4 Insulation 1 0 No rebate 6 10 5 Total 7 $10^{\dagger}$ 12 6